 Before I get to the steps, let me explain a little more about what reflection is.

-Reflection is a process of how I direct my mind and my awareness in any moment
+Reflection is a process of how you direct your mind and your awareness in any moment.

-Reflection is how I attend to and learn from my life.
+Reflection is how to attend to and learn from life.

 For a variety of reasons, it is easy to slip through life missing clues, opportunities, and shifts.